 This will ignite the cravings for ramen fans, especially those dreaming to head over to Kyoto, Japan.

-Well, the famous Kyoto Famous Menbaka Fire Ramen (which is also the world’s first) has arrived in Singapore, at Cineleisure Orchard Level 5.
+The famous Kyoto Famous Menbaka Fire Ramen (which is also the world’s first) has arrived in Singapore, at Cineleisure Orchard Level 5.

 This is the brand’s the first and only international outlet.